 TIP : Don’t forget your shades so you can stare incognito.

-Thassos has a rich history and a story to tell from all of times world empires – the Persians, the Romans, Byzantines, Ottomans and of course ancient Greece.
-They have all left their mark on Thassos in some way, for example you may notice that several places have dual villages – names prefixed by Skala (sea level) ; during the Byzantine period, invasions and piracy was a major problem for the island forcing villagers to move from the shoreline further up into the mountains for safety.
+There are lots of places to visit in Thassos for a history lesson.
+Stories to tell from all of times world empires – the Persians, the Romans, Byzantines, Ottomans and of course ancient Greece.
+They have all left their mark on Thassos in some way.
+For example, you may notice that several places have dual villages, like Prinos and Skala Prinos; names prefixed by Skala mean sea-level because during the Byzantine period, invasions and piracy was a major problem for the island forcing villagers to move from the shoreline further up into the mountains for safety.
 Its little nuggets like this that you’ll learn at the Archaeological Museum in Thassos town (or Limenas).

 The ancient ruins that are dotted around the island, and more concentrated in Limenas, include old Grecian temples and amphitheatres and a market place.
-The ruins are fascinating at Aliki beach and certainly bring home the size of some of these ancient structures.
+The ruins at Aliki beach are a fascinating bit of Thassos sightseeing and certainly bring home the size of some of these ancient structures.

 The village of Megalos Prinos was built to hide its citizens from invading pirates down on the shore and it is still a literal hidden gem today.
 Dense pine forests hide a load of old Macedonian mansions and a walk up and down the cobbled mazelike alleys will be one of the prettiest you will take, with the occasional gap in the trees that give you panoramic sea views.
 Back in the typical picturesque Greek square you have your choice of tavernas and if you eat outside under the shade of the fruit trees you get a pre-dinner show of fighting cats and table crumbs.
 Definitely worth the 7 minute climb (by car) from the coastal road.